 Opening new lines of credit is not going to help you increase your score and in many ways can do the opposite.
 Applying for new credit cards produce unneeded hard inquiries into your credit history, which also negatively affects your credit.
-Closing unused credit cards can also have negative consequences as this also shows that your limiting the credit available to you, which increases your credit utilization ratio.
+Closing unused credit cards can also have negative consequences as this also shows that you’re limiting the credit available to you, which increases your credit utilization ratio.

 Have a credit report company dispute inaccuracies for you

 After you get your credit report, you may notice several inaccuracies that can be dragging your credit score down.
-The good news is that you can dispute these errors and a professional can easily get them wiped from your credit report so your credit score can bounce back.
+The good news is that you can dispute these errors and a professional can help get them wiped from your credit report so your credit score can bounce back.

 3. Know What You Can Afford